 Ambient temperature in the room isn’t the only thing that affects how warm or cool you’ll sleep.
 “When it comes to a comfortable sleeping temperature, consider your mattress and your bedding,” she says.
 “The materials of your sheets, of your pajamas, as well as the materials in your mattress can affect your sleeping temperature, which in turn, affects your sleep.”
 Fabrics like organic cotton are breathable and will help you sleep cool.

-Need more helping cooling down?
+Need more help cooling down?
 Here are the best cooling features to look for in a mattress.